jundalisay/superb/content/en/superphysics/principles/chapter-03.md

 Everything in the physical domain has a metaphysical counterpart as its origin.
 We can say that the physical is the effect of the metaphysical.
 This is also why the metaphysical is superior to the physical.

 All of Physics is dominated by the Law of Conservation of Mass and the Law of Conservation of Energy.
+This states that:
-This states that mass and energy cannot be created nor destroyed, and that all processes are transformations of mass and energy.
+- mass and energy cannot be created nor destroyed, and
+- all processes are transformations of mass and energy.

 <!-- Antoine Lavoisier 1789.  -->

-Likewise, all of Superphysics is dominated by what we call the Law of Conservation of Idea.
-This states that all ideas already pre-exist, cannot be created nor destroyed, and are unique.
+Likewise, all of Superphysics is dominated by what we call **The Law of Conservation of Idea**.
+This states that all ideas:
+- already pre-exist
+- cannot be created nor destroyed, and
+- are unique.

-This uniqueness means that each idea has its own properties as imbued by its Creator.
-These inherent properties are called its *dharma* or true nature. <!-- Unlike nature which si -->
+This uniqueness means that **each idea has its own properties** as imbued by its Creator.
+- These inherent properties are called its *dharma* or true nature. <!-- Unlike nature which si -->
+- The inherent property of a unique idea or object is called **svadharma**

+## Uniqueness Leads to All Movement in Existence

 This property of uniqueness creates all of the dynamism in both physical and metaphysical domains.
 This dynamism is what we call change, movement, and evolution.